josecodes/gce_condor/README.md

-When issuing the default `./gce_condor start` command without the `-i` option, the file *startup.sh* is used as a start up script for each instance.  *startup.sh* installs Condor using debian's apt-get installer, puts the master and node debian configuration files on the appropriate instances, and restarts condor.
+When issuing the default `./gce_condor start` command without the `-i` option, the file *startup.sh* is used as a start up script for each instance.  *startup.sh* installs Condor using debian's apt-get installer, puts the master and node debian configuration files on the appropriate instances, and restarts Condor.

 When using the `-i` option, the instances are instead booted from their respective images specified in `MASTER_IMAGE_NAME` and
  `NODE_IMAGE_NAME`.
 This means that the files *startup.sh*, *master_00debconf*, and *node_00debconf* are NOT used.